gschmutz/bigdata-spark-workshop/03-object-storage/README.md

 ![Alt Image Text](./images/minio-list-objects.png "Minio list objects")

-### Upload the different Carriers JSON file to the new bucket
+### Upload the Carriers JSON file to the new bucket

 To upload a file we are going to use the `s3cmd put` command.
 First for the `carriers.json`